WhichBrowser/Parser-PHP/src/server/README.md

 WhichBrowser/Server
 ===================

-A server for the WhichBrowser/Parser library that exposes an API for use in the browser.
+This project sets up a server using WhichBrowser that exposes an API for browser detection that can be used by JavaScript in the browser.
+This project uses the [WhichBrowser/Parser](https://github.com/WhichBrowser/Parser) library for the actual useragent sniffing.
+For more information see [WhichBrowser/WhichBrowser](https://github.com/WhichBrowser/WhichBrowser).